How to Cut a Taper on a Table Saw

 Sometimes the discard is bigger than the keep.
 It can become quite unwieldy and unbalanced to move the sled with the small discard side attached and the larger keep side overhanging.

 In these cases, you should attach the keep to the sled.
 However, you need to drill screws in from the sled side rather than the blank side.
 This way, one side of the blank will not be damaged by the screws.

 It’s important to remember that your cut will only be as straight as the edge that runs along the fence.
-If your guide edge isn’t straight your cut won’t be.
+If your guide edge isn’t straight, your cut won’t be.
 Square up the guide before you think about using it to cut a tapered edge.

 If you don’t happen to have any plyboard or odd cuts around for a sled, go to your local hardware store.
 They will usually sell you offcuts for a couple of dollars.

 As you can see, cutting a taper on a table saw is a fairly easy task.
-If you are in the habit of cutting tapers, you could label and then keep your sleds after use.
+If you are in the habit of cutting tapers, you could label them and then keep your sleds after use.
 This would give you a library of different tapers you can use in the future.

-So if you want slender-looking legs for your new crafted coffee table, and are determined to make use of a table saw for all your taper cuts, maybe read over this guide a few times before your start the saw up.
+So if you want slender-looking legs for your newly crafted coffee table, and are determined to make use of a table saw for all your taper cuts, maybe read over this guide a few times before your start the saw up.

 Best of luck with your woodworking ventures, and may the sawdust be with you.